lapalme/pyrealb/README.md

 [Online documentation](http://www.iro.umontreal.ca/~lapalme/pyrealb/documentation.html?lang=en)

-Version 3.0.0 is a major code reorganization, but without any new feature, to clearly separate language dependent parts from the language independent ones.
+Version 3.0.0 was a major code reorganization, but without any new feature, to clearly separate language dependent parts from the language independent ones.
 This organization is described  [here](docs/README.md) .

 The use of pyrealb for [Bilingual Data-to-text generation is described in this document](https://arxiv.org/pdf/2311.14808.pdf).